-It’s hard to believe that it has been nearly nine months since we were in Rio de Janeiro.
-It seems like only yesterday we were drinking caipirinhas, swaying to sultry samba beats, and bouncing from one beautiful beach to the next.
-What’s even crazier though is that we have barely written anything about Rio on the blog in that time.
-Rio de Janeiro is probably our favorite city we have ever visited.
-We loved the perfect combination of abundant natural beauty and enticing city vibes – not to mention the people are some of the funniest, most authentic we’ve had the pleasure of meeting.
+It’s hard to believe that it has now been years since we were reveling in the beauty of Rio de Janeiro attractions.
+It seems like yesterday that we were drinking caipirinhas, swaying to sultry samba beats, and bouncing from one beautiful beach to the next.
+Rio de Janeiro is easily one of our favorite cities we have ever visited.
+We loved the perfect combination of Rio’s abundant natural beauty, and enticing city vibes – not to mention the people are some of the funniest, most welcoming around.

 Clockwise from Top Left: Sunrise Over Vidigal, Yoga On Our Roof, Working Online Overlooking Ipanema, The View From Our Room.

 Many of the highlights of our trip to Rio de Janeiro occurred inside Vidigal.
 Vidigal is a pacified favela just past Ipanema Beach.
 While it used to be considered dangerous, today you’ll find a warm, welcoming community.
 We stayed in Vidigal for six weeks and felt safer here than in many other parts of Rio de Janeiro.
 That said, gentrification is a complicated issue, as are favela tours.
 For more on what it’s like to stay in Vidigal and visit the favela in an ethical way that empowers the community, read: What It’s Like To Stay In A Pacified Favela: The Highlights of Vidigal Favela in Rio de Janeiro.

 Inside Vidigal, you’ll discover great restaurants and bars, spectacular views of Rio de Janeiro (in our opinion, some of the best in all of Rio), and the trailhead to one of our favorite hikes (Dois Irmaos.)